Prernatyagi005/Cloud-Based-Language-Translation-Service/README.md

-# Cloud Translation Service

-# Cloud-Based Language Translation Service
+# 🌐 Cloud-Based Language Translation Service
 A fully serverless cloud application built using **AWS Lambda**, **API Gateway**, and **S3**.
 The system translates English text into multiple languages using a free translation API.

 ---

-## Features
+## 📌 Features
 ✔ Translate English text into multiple languages
 ✔ Fully serverless backend using AWS Lambda
 ✔ Frontend hosted using AWS S3